Njisanes9/CapaCiti---Python/README.md

 - **Predictive** - The analysis uses techniques to determine what may occur in future.
 It applies tools to historical data and trends to predict the likelihood of certain outcomes.
 - **Prescriptive** - This focuses on what actions should be taken.
 In combination with predictive analytics, prescriptive techniques provide estimates of the probabilities of a variety of future outcomes.

+# Data Management

+Data management is different from data governance.
+Data governance concerns itself with defining  the roles, policies, controls and processes for increasing the quality and value of organizational data.
+Data management is the implementation of data governance.
+Without data management, data governance is just wishful thinking.
+To get value from data, there must be execution.

+Good data management can result in more success in the marketplace.
+When data is handled and treated as a valuable enterprise asset: insights are richer and timelier, operations run smoother, and team members have what they need to make more informaed decisions.

+Data management process involves the collection, storage, organization, maintenance and analytics if an organizations's data.

+# Governning Data

+Governing data means that some level of control exists to support a related policy.To fully realize the potential of data in the organization means that data must be governed.

+The success of governing data can be reduced to 3 essential factors:

+- **People** - In governing data, people are the subject matter experts, they are responsible for quality, and they oversee and manage all related processes and responsibilities.
+- **Policies** - A data policy contains a set of adopted rules by an organization that apply to the handling of data in specific conditions and  for particular desired outcomes.
+These policies apply in areas such as quality, privacy, retention and security.
+- **Metrics** - In developing policies in support of data governace, one has to consider how each is measured.
+Metrics must be in support of both technical and business needs.

+# CHAPTER 4: Transforming Through Data

+# Examing the Broader Value of Data

+Data democratization is the ability for team members to access data that they need for their work.
+A data silo is a data repository controlled by an entity in a organization but not frequently shared or known by other parts of the business.Data silos hinder business effeciencies because they reduce collaboration and increase data inconsistencies.
+In simple terms data silos are a source of risk, including security and regulatory issues.

+Data governance helps eliminate unnecessary siloes and make data discoverable and available whenever and wherever it adds value.
+Data catalogs are an essential way that data governance can help solve these limitations.

+Knowing what data is available is essential for these reasons:

+- Better informed descion-making.
+- Ensuring compliance and regularoty requirements.
+- Lower costs by avoiding duplicate system and data efforts.
+- Improved data analytics and reporting.
+- Higher performing systems.
+- More efficient operations.
+- Reducing data inconsitencies across the enterprise.

+# Data Catalogs

+The creation of an enterprise data catalog is another method of data dicoverability that is becoming popular.

+The 3 essential benefits of data catalogs:

+- **Finding data** - Helping users identify and locate data that may be useful.
+- **Understanding data** - Answers a wide variety of data questions such as its purpose and who use it.
+- **Making data more useful** - Creates visibility, describes value, and provides access to information.

+What makes a data catalog particularly valuable is that it contains data about data(metadata).

+Data catalog can contain 3 types of metadata:

+- **Technical metadata** - Data about the design of a data such as its tables, columns, file names, and other documentation related to the source system.
+- **Business metadata** - Organizational data such a business description, how it is used, it relevancy, and assessment of data quality, and users and their interactions.
+- **Operational metadata** - Data such as when data was last accessed, who accessed it, and when was it last backed up.

+With a data catalog, an organization can:

+- Know what data it has(and by extension, know what data is missing).
+- Reduce data duplication.
+- Increase operational efficiencies and innovation.
+- Understand data quality.
+- Manage compliance.
+- Enjoy cost savings from improved operations.

+# From Data to Insights

+Acquiring and applying insight from data means defining:

+- **Context** - Understanding the environment and objectives of the outcome.
+- **Need** - Determining how insight will help accomplish the objective.
+- **Vision** - Having ideas about how insight will help and what might look like in practice.
+- **Outcome** - Specify how insights will be adopted and success will be measured.

+These dimensions can be used to answer questions such as:

+- What data is acquired?
+- Does the data exist?
+- Is it current?
+- Is it easily available?
+- What format is the data in?
+- What kind of data analysis is required?
+- How will the data be presented?

+# Data Analytics

+Analytics are need to realize the benefits of data and discover insights.
+Data analytics involves both specialized skills and software to explore sets and extract insights that may be useful to an organization.

+**Data analysis** is concerned with identifying a data set, examining it, and reporting on any findings.
+Data analysis a subset of data analytics and it focuses on what data from the past tells us.
+**Data analyisis** is a complete science that involves collecting, cleaning, organizing, storing, administering, and analyzing data.

+The source of data analytics is one or the combination of the following:

+- **First-party data** - Data that an organization collects.
+- **Second-party data** - Data that is obtained from another organization.
+- **Third-party data** - Aggregated data obtained from a provider.

+Uses of contemporary data analytics tools and techniques include:

+- Vastly improved decision-making.
+- Focused marketing campains.
+- Understanding the competitive landscape.
+- Designing more innovative products.
+- Better customer service.
+- Improved operations.
+- Insights on customer behavior.